-Fresh from Svetlana Alexievich’s thoroughly well deserved Nobel Prize in Literature this week, I decided to review Voices From Chernobyl (the sales of which will, following her win, no doubt receive a major boost).
+Fresh from Svetlana Alexievich’s thoroughly well deserved Nobel Prize in Literature this week (2015), I’m reviewing Voices From Chernobyl (the sales of which will, following her win, no doubt receive a major boost).
 Alexievich is a journalist, not an author, and she interviewed hundreds of people to form this deeply personal account of the 1986 Chernobyl nuclear disaster.

 For the first time it helped to clearly display the human tragedy behind the disaster, away from the government cover-ups and lack of media interest following the immediate aftermath of the event.
 On 26th April 1986 the power plant, in Ukraine, exploded and sprayed a colossal cloud of radiation across Europe.